scannopolis/jornada_aadh/README.md

 Albert Palacios (LLILAS Benson Latin American Studies and Collections/U of texas):	From Digital Collection to Digital Scholarship: Creating Collections as Data for Teaching and Research

+Amalia Skarlatou Levi:	Digital Humanities as Mindfulness: Minding the Gaps, Mending the Gaps

 Rebecca Kahn (Humboldt Institute for Internet and Society.)

 ### Panel 5, 2 PM Buenos Aires: https://zoom.us/j/925231504